kevinmutwiri/soft-skills/week2/knowingYourself2/README.md

 **To be CLEAR**
 You can pursue any career and work in any industry as a tech professional.
 The career suggestions are by no means prescriptive.
 They only provide a glance into the vast opportunities you can pursue.
 So take this test and the explanation in the article as a means of guidance.
 There’s no obligation or pressure to act on what is said!

+Having a deeper understanding of yourself - your personality, preferences, skills, and areas for growth - is a powerful thing.
+Here are some more assessments we recommend you take.
+The better you know yourself, the more meaningfully you can map your career trajectory and engage with potential employers or clients.

+- [Can you take criticism?](https://www.queendom.com/tests/access_page/index.htm?idRegTest=721): Take this test to find out just how well you deal with criticism on the job.
+- [Do you have leadership potential?](https://www.queendom.com/tests/access_page/index.htm?idRegTest=2289): Through this test, you’ll be able to pinpoint some of the things that might make you a good leader.